Xavi.app Operations Manual (outdated)

 Hardware virtualization enabled (VT-x/AMD-V) for VM management

-(verify withegrep -c '(vmx|svm)' /proc/cpuinfo
+(verify withegrep -c '(vmx|svm)' /proc/cpuinfo)

 Install Cockpit and Extensions (Ubuntu & RHEL)

-for containers) is in the default repositories of both Ubuntu 24.04 and RHEL 9 / Alma 9.
+Cockpit (plus cockpit-machines for KVM VMs and cockpit-podman for containers) is in the default repositories of both Ubuntu 24.04 and RHEL 9 / Alma 9.
 Libvirt and QEMU packages are required for full VM support.

 Step |